 Ingredients

-- 1 lb flank steak or sub with sirloin steak or skirt steak
+- 1 lb flank steak or sirloin steak or skirt steak

 - 1 green onion finely chopped

-- ½ cup vegetable oil or any neutral tasting oil for frying beef
+- ½ cup vegetable oil or any neutral oil

 - ½ teaspoon sesame seeds for garnishing